BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 - Generation of images and scenes in animated movies
 - Motion capturing for digitizing videos taken from human actors; see Fig. 7.9.

 ![Fig. 7.9: Motion capturing](images/Motion_Capturing.png)

 ## Computer Vision Tasks and Approaches

 As computer vision is a wide field, there are many groups of tasks that may or may not be relevant in a concrete project.
 This is a simple grouping of computer vision tasks:

 1. *Image acquisition*: Obtaining image data from light-sensitive cameras, ultra-sonic cameras, radars, range sensors, PET/CT/MRI/ultrasound devices, etc. The image data may be 2D or 3D / still images or sequences (video).
-1. *Pre-processing*: Preparing the image data for further processing, e.g. by scaling, noise reduction, contrast enhancement, etc. Approaches include filtering and transformation algorithms.
+2. *Pre-processing*: Preparing the image data for further processing, e.g. by scaling, noise reduction, contrast enhancement, etc. Approaches include filtering and transformation algorithms.
-1. *Feature extraction*: Identifying lines, edges, ridges, corners, texture, etc. in images.
+3. *Feature extraction*: Identifying lines, edges, ridges, corners, texture, etc. in images.
 In use are specific algorithms, e.g., for edge detection.
-1. Segmentation: Identifying image regions of particular interest, e.g. faces in photos.
+4. Segmentation: Identifying image regions of particular interest, e.g. faces in photos.
 Machine learning approaches are used.
-1. *High-level processing*: Application-specific image processing, e.g., classification, image recognition, scene analysis, etc. Machine learning approaches as well as other AI approaches for decision making are used.
+5. *High-level processing*: Application-specific image processing, e.g., classification, image recognition, scene analysis, etc. Machine learning approaches as well as other AI approaches for decision making are used.
-1. *Image Generation*: generating images (still or moving) from an internal representation (usually 3D).
+6. *Image Generation*: generating images (still or moving) from an internal representation (usually 3D).
 Specific rendering algorithms are used.

 ## Services and Product Maps

 Fig. 7.10 shows the services map for computer vision.

-{width=85%}
+{width=90%}
 ![Fig. 7.10: Computer vision services map](images/Computer_Vision_SM.png)

-Like for machine learning, there are products available on the library level, the framework level, and the web service level.
+Like for machine learning, there are products available on the library level, the API level, and the web service level.

-- *CV / ML algorithms and libraries*: Algorithms for image pre-processing and feature extraction as well as machine learning libraries.
+- *CV / ML libraries*: Implementations for image pre-processing and feature extraction as well as machine learning libraries.
 - *CV / ML APIs*: APIs for interfacing with various ML libraries
-- *CV / ML development environments / frameworks*: [IDEs](Integrated_Development_Environments) and frameworks  for experimenting with different computer vision  approaches and configuring solutions.
 - *CV web services*: Web services for image search, named entity recognition, etc.
 - *CV pre-trained models*: Pre-trained ML models for transfer learning CV tasks.

 Fig. 7.11 shows the product map for computer vision.

 {width=90%}
 ![Fig. 7.11: Computer vision product map](images/Computer_Vision_PM.png)

 [TensorFlow](https://www.tensorflow.org) and [OpenCV](http://opencv.org) are examples for CV / ML libraries.
-[RapidMiner](https://rapidminer.com) is an IDE for machine learning.
 [Keras](https://keras.io) is a Python ML library, interfacing to TensorFlow, CNTK, or Theano.
+KERAS is also an interface for loading various pre-trained models for CV.
 Examples for CV web services are: [Autokeyword](http://autokeyword.me) and [clarifai](http://www.clarifai.com) for entity recognition, [tineye](https://www.tineye.com) and [Google image search](https://www.google.de) for image retrieval.
 The major vendors Google, Amazon, IBM and Microsoft offer web services for CV tasks.

 More products and details can be found in the appendix.

 ## Examples

 In this section I present a few CV technologies by example.

 ### Example: OCR with Deep Learning using TensorFlow (Yalçın, 2018)

 [TensorFlow](https://www.tensorflow.org/) is an open source Python library for machine learning.
 It was developed by members of Google's Machine Intelligence research organization.